Water Management Department

 • Two master metering Vaults with Glenview.

-• In addition to two master vaults owned by the Village of Glenview, these master meters measure the wholesale water consumption by the Village of Glenview and its satellite customers.
+• Four master meters, located in underground vaults, measure the wholesale water consumption by the Village of Glenview and its satellite customers.

 Storm and Sanitary Water